drakkan/sftpgo/README.md

 ## Custom Actions

-SFTPGo allows you to configure custom commands and/or HTTP notifications on file upload, download, delete, rename, on SSH commands and on user add, update and delete.
+SFTPGo allows to configure custom commands and/or HTTP notifications on file upload, download, delete, rename, on SSH commands and on user add, update and delete.

 More information about custom actions can be found [here](./docs/custom-actions.md).